-You can generate a private RSA key by executing the command below:
+To generate a public and private RSA key pair use the commands below:

-openssl genpkey -algorithm RSA -out private.key -pkeyopt rsa_keygen_bits:3072 openssl rsa -in private.key -out private.key
+openssl genpkey -algorithm RSA -out private.key -pkeyopt rsa_keygen_bits:3072 openssl rsa -in private.key -out public.key -pubout

 openssl ecparam -genkey -name prime256v1 -out private-and-params.key openssl ec -in private-and-params.key -out private.key openssl ec -in private-and-params.key -pubout -out public.key